-Knowing which spices to keep on hand to add that “special something” to a dish may seem overwhelming at first, but if you start small, and build up your spice cupboard over time, you will soon find yourself in expert, tossing a “dash” here and a “pinch” there to create delicious dishes.
+Have no idea what to do with cumin?
+Does coriander mystify you?
+Knowing which spices to keep on your spice rack may seem overwhelming at first, but if you start small, and build up over time, you will soon find yourself an expert, tossing a “dash” here and a “pinch” there to create delicious dishes.

 Herbs vs. Spices

 Let’s start with the basics.
 By definition, herbs are the leaves and tender stems from a plant, and spices are the dried seeds, roots, or bark.
 Whole spices (cumin seeds vs. ground cumin) will stay fresher longer, but I find that for everyday cooking, ground spices are more practical.

 Dried spices and herbs should be stored in airtight containers, out of direct sunlight.
 Buy only the amount you will use over a one year period, as they lose potency over time.
 My spice cupboard, and the spices listed below, are mostly herbs and spices used in Mediterranean and Middle eastern cuisines, which also has some crossover with Mexican cuisine.
 If you tend to cook more Italian, French, or Indian dishes, your spice cupboard may look a little different.

 An earthy tasting spice, I use cumin in many dishes, from carrot salad to this ground-beef skillet.
 Cumin is used in many cuisines around the world, and is a key spice in taco seasoning.
 I keep a high quality ground cumin on hand, plus some cumin seeds when I feel like grinding my own.
 The difference in freshness between already ground and grinding your own is astounding!
 However, for quick weeknight meals, already ground is more practical.